-Mrs Sarah Ahmed (Appointed DSL)
+Miss Sarah Mullins (Appointed DSL)

-Mrs Howard and Mrs Dulay (trained DSLs)
+Mr Mark Wartnaby, Mrs Howard, Mrs Preston and Mrs Dulay (Deputy DSLs)

 All staff know how to report concerns and are aware of the signs of abuse and neglect.
 All concerns are always addressed and/or investigated.
 The school works closely with other professionals because we understand that, in order to gain insight into children's needs, a multi agency approach is essential.

 The staff at The Crescent take very seriously their responsibility to safeguard and promote the welfare of all of our children.
 It is extremely important that we keep our children safe and secure at all times.
 As part of our safeguarding practice, we continually review our systems and procedures in school.

 The school day starts at 8:55am.The school gates are opened at 8:45am in the morning for a staggered entry to school.
 A member of the Senior Leadership team stands at each gate every morning to welcome pupils and monitor entry to the school site.
 Parents/carers can drop their children off at the gate or accompany them further onto the school site as they wish.
 Parents/carers are not permitted to enter the school building unless they enter through our main secure front entrance.
 Please note the only exception to this is that we still welcome Year R parents/carers to help their children in the cloakroom areas as required during this settling in period.
 At 9.00am the school gates are locked.
 All parents/carers need to have left the site before this point.
 Late children, parents/carers and visitors must then enter the school via the main secure front entrance.
 Registers are marked and sent to the office by 9:10am.